Luiyit/really-easy-web3/README.md

 - Use `ethers` like devDependency
 - change targetNetworkId to targetChainId => hexadecimal formal
 - Do not auto change network before the wallet is connected!
+- Check if metamask is not installed and prevent errors
 - Coming soon...